Gitara2014/mapped-diagnostic-contexts/README.md

 RUN:

 MDC is a Spring Boot application built using Maven.
-You can build a jar file and run it from the command line
+You can build a _jar_ file and run it from the command line

 ```
 git clone https://github.com/Gitara2014/mapped-diagnostic-contexts.git
-cd cd mapped-diagnostic-contexts
+cd mapped-diagnostic-contexts
 mvn clean package
 java -jar target/*.jar
 ```